noerw/gitbook-plugin-localized-footer/README.md

 # gitbook-plugin-localized-footer

-This gitbook plugin allows adding a custom footer to each page.
+This gitbook plugin allows adding a custom footer to each page on the website output.
-Requires `gitbook ^3.1.0`.
+Requires `gitbook >=2.6.7` (should also run on 2.5.x, not tested).

+I wrote these ~40 lines, as other footer-plugins were removed or insufficient for my needs.
+Hoping footers will become functionality of the gitbook core.

-The footer content is read from a markdown file in each books' content directory (by default `FOOTER.md`), so for multi-language books translated content is possible.
+The footer content is read from a markdown file in each books' content directory (by default `FOOTER.md`), so translated content for multi-language is possible.

 Custom styles may be applied on the selector `#page-footer`.

 ## usage